If my teen shows up at your Crisis Shelter, will you let me know?

 Are your counseling services only for teens who stay in the Crisis Shelter?

 No. Many of the teens who stay in our Crisis Shelter are referred to Our Family Support Program for ongoing counseling.
 But our counselors provide individual and family counseling for other Central Ohio families as well.
 We work with families struggling with all types of issues including trauma, substance abuse, identity confusion, and immigration and assimilation problems.
-Learn more about our Family Support Program.
+Learn more about our Counseling Services Program.

 What do your counseling services cost?